gicking/LIN_master_portable_Arduino/README.md

 ----------------

 **v1.6 (xxxx-xx-xx)**
-  - pending
+  - add optional timeout to LIN Serial begin().
+Is relevant for native USB ports if no USB is connected

 **v1.5 (2025-04-26)**
-  - added optional timeout to SERIAL.begin().
+  - add optional timeout to debug Serial begin().
 Is relevant for native USB ports if no USB is connected

 **v1.4 (2025-01-26)**
   - replace `*Stream` in LIN base class by actual serial interface to reduce overhead